Available in editions: SE+, EE

 Compatibility modes

-The module supports two operational modes via the compatibilityFlag parameter:
+The module supports the following operational modes (the mode is set via the compatibilityFlag parameter):

-• Modern mode (default, compatibilityFlag not set or empty):
+• Default mode (used by default, compatibilityFlag not set or empty):

 • Legacy mode (compatibilityFlag: "Legacy"):